rOpenGov/hansard/README.md

 For an introduction to `hansard`, please see the [vignette](http://ropengov.github.io/hansard/articles/introduction.html).
 If you are unfamiliar with APIs [https://zapier.com/learn/apis/](this%20introductory%20course) is useful.

-### Tests and test coverage

-The `hansard` package includes extensive tests of the different API functions.
-However, to reduce the impact of repeated testing and calls to the API, these tests have been disabled for both CRAN and Travis.
-To run these tests locally please download the development version of `hansard`.

 #### API calls with console input

 Previous versions (&lt;=0.3.4) of `hansard` included options for console-based inputs to call data and interact with the API.
 This feature has been removed from subsequent versions, and is available in the [https://github.com/evanodell/hansard-console](%60hansardconsole%60) package.
 There are no plans to submit this to CRAN, and it is not being actively maintained.